GuustTaillieu/Hangman-App-server/README.md

 2. After installing Java, we will need to `download the server`.
 This can be done by clicking on the green button that says "Code" and then clicking on "Download ZIP".

 3. After downloading the server, we will need to `unzip the file`.

-4. After unzipping the file, we will need to open the terminal and navigate to the folder where the server is located.
+4. After unzipping the file, we will need to `open the terminal and navigate to the folder where the server is located`.
 This can be done by typing the following command in the terminal:

 ```bash
 cd path/to/the/server